afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 ???

 - My name is Wojtek Gawroński (@afronski).
 I am a part of a rspective team.
-- We are a pragmatic software house based in Katowice, Poland, but we also have an office in Berlin - we are here at least once in a month.
+  - We are a pragmatic software house based in Katowice, Poland, but we also have an office in Berlin.
+    - We are here at least once in a month.
   - We are working mostly with start-ups - couple of them are from here, couple are not.
   - But we also working with bigger companies, like e.g. SAS institute.
-- Instead only retrieving from community, we are also giving back - we are regularly organizing NodeSchool Silesia, we are bootstrapping other meet-ups in the Silesian region, and also we are cooperating with local Hackerspace community.
+- We are also giving back to the community:
+  - We are regularly organizing NodeSchool Silesia
+  - We are bootstrapping other meet-ups in the Silesian region
+  - And also we are cooperating with local Hackerspace community.
 - Enough of this - let's go to the details!

 ---